 Carrying out test plans and automating data extraction

 It's finally track day, and there's little I like more than carrying out a good test plan with equipment we know we can trust.
 Once we got there, the first step was to set up the sensors so we can record data.
-The sensor PCBs take the voltage from the differential pressure sensors and convert it to a CAN value somewhere between -32,768 and 32,767, being the range of 16-bit signed integers.
+The sensor PCBs take the voltage from the differential pressure sensors and convert it to a CAN value.
 We didn't code in any other conversions to keep the recorded data as "raw" as possible to make debugging easier, although we did add an averaging over 10-point intervals to limit the amount of data being sent over the CAN bus.
-With 25 Hz output frequency, these combined to give an effective 250hz of average readings.
-Both boards plugged in to breakouts on the dashboard, keeping connections central and thus limiting the required length of both the pneumatic tubing and CAN connection cable.
+With 25 Hz output frequency, these combined to give an effective 250hz of averaged readings.
+Both prototype boards plugged in to breakouts on the dashboard, keeping connections central and thus limiting the required length of both the pneumatic tubing and CAN connection cable.

-We had three tests to get through; the on-track methods are summarised below:
+We had three tests to get through, with the on-track methods summarised below:

 Target airspeed: 18 ms-1